-“We’ve been breached, millions of records are in the hands of attackers, but don’t worry – we promise to do better.”
+“We’ve been breached, millions of records are in the hands of attackers, but don’t worry, we promise to do better.”

 Surely in an industry like credit card payment processing, which has had rigorous data security standards for nearly two decades, the vast majority of companies that handle sensitive information would be compliant?
-Unfortunately, the diagram to the right tells a very different story.
+Unfortunately, this graph (Figure 1) tells a very different story.

 Every year, a division of Verizon publishes a “Payment Security Report.”
-For this year's report, their team analyzed data from over 300 representative organizations in the Americas, Asia Pacific, Europe, the Middle East, and Africa.
+In the 2019 report, their team analyzed data from over 300 representative organizations in the Americas, Asia Pacific, Europe, the Middle East, and Africa.
 They worked with organizations that spanned several industries: finance, hospitality, retail, IT services, and more.

 What Is PCI Compliance?

-- Build and Maintain a Secure Network and Systems.
+- Build and Maintain a Secure Network and Systems

-- Protect Cardholder Data.
+- Protect Cardholder Data

-- Maintain a Vulnerability Management Program.
+- Maintain a Vulnerability Management Program

-- Implement Strong Access Control Measures.
+- Implement Strong Access Control Measures

-- Regularly Monitor and Test Networks.
+- Regularly Monitor and Test Networks

-- Maintain and Information Security Policy.
+- Maintain an Information Security Policy

 What Makes PCI Compliance So Challenging?